Aravind-Kumar-jaligama/starterweb/README.md

 this example is to different parts of the github
 ### copyright
 added a copyright session
+please fork this repositor and then issue pull request

 Sample website with plenty of files for demos